"the mountain and the sea are excellent schoolmasters, and teach some of us more than we can ever learn from books." -john lubbock

 Founder, Executive Director, Captain

 Amy spent ten wonderful years bringing science alive as a high school biology teacher.
-After experiencing the power of hands-on learning and the ignition of all of the senses in the outdoors, the dream and pursuit for The Salish Sea School began.
+After experiencing the power of hands-on learning and the ignition of all the senses in the outdoors, the dream and pursuit of The Salish Sea School began.

-She is super stoked to provide an environment that not only fosters experiential lessons, but also provides a lifelong community of youth that care for each other and the oceans.
-Amy believes in the importance of encouragement, support, and guidance during high school years and is grateful to countless mentors and coaches in her life.
-She is excited to foster these elements and grow a youth leadership program in marine conservation.
+She is passionate about providing an environment that not only fosters experiential lessons, but also builds a lifelong community of individuals who care for each other and for the ocean.
+Amy believes in the importance of encouragement, support, and guidance during the formative high school years and credits countless mentors and coaches for shaping her own journey.
+She is equally excited to create meaningful learning opportunities for adults, helping them discover or deepen their connection to the Salish Sea.

-She holds a Bachelor's of Science in Biology, Master's in Multicultural Education, a USCG Captain's License, and meets Coast Guard training requirements.
+She holds a Bachelor's of Science in Biology and Bachelor's of Education in Secondary Education, a Master's in Multicultural Education, and a USCG Captain's License.

-Amy, her husband Nick, and daughter Isla are residents of Anacortes, WA.
+Amy, her husband Nick, and their daughter Isla are proud residents of Anacortes, WA.

 Artist